zpqu/docker-builds/build-files/bowtie2-samtools/v2.5.2-v1.19.2/README.md

 # Overview
 This container provides a minimal and efficient environment for running Bowtie2 and Samtools — two essential tools in next-generation sequencing (NGS) data analysis pipelines.

-Built on Ubuntu 24.04 (LTS) with a focus on small size, security, and compatibility, this image is optimized for use in local development, CI/CD workflows, cloud environments, and cross-platform deployments (including Apple Silicon and ARM64 servers).
+Built on Ubuntu:noble  with a focus on small size, security, and compatibility, this image is optimized for use in local development, CI/CD workflows, cloud environments, and cross-platform deployments (including Apple Silicon and ARM64 servers).

 # Pre-installed Tools: